JFormDesigner/miglayout/whitepaper.md

 MigLayout is using a grid (rows and columns) with automatic handling of gaps for default basic component layout.
-The grid is very flexible and can for instance be tweaked more that an HTML table.
+The grid is very flexible and can for instance be tweaked more than an HTML table.
 For instance, every cell can be split to contain more than one component, and several cells can be spanned (merged) to work as one big cell.
 The cells can even both be spanned and split at the same time making almost any conceivable